The #1 Glaucoma Management in Tucson and Nearby Areas

-- Race is another significant factor.
-African Americans are five to six times more likely than Caucasians to be affected by the disease, which tends to be more severe and progress more quickly in this population.
+Race: African Americans are five to six times more likely than Caucasians to be affected by the disease, which tends to be more severe and progress more quickly in this population.
 Latinos are also at greater risk than Caucasians.
-The reasons for these racial differences are not well understood, but are most likely genetic.
+The reasons for these racial differences are not well understood but are most likely genetic.

-- Family history of glaucoma, particularly in a first degree relative, i.e. parent or sibling, increases one’s risk.
+Family History: History of glaucoma, particularly in a first-degree relative, i.e. parent or sibling, increases one’s risk.
 The genetics of glaucoma, however, are usually not simple, and there is no way to predict which family members will be affected.
-At the time that this article was last updated, there have been 14 genes identified as causing or contributing to a form of glaucoma, with new genes being discovered fairly frequently.
-Within the next 5 to 10 years, genetic testing may become routinely available to aid in the diagnosis and prognosis of glaucoma.

-- Sleep-associated breathing disorders, such as sleep apnea, may also be a risk factor, particularly for low tension glaucoma, again due to abnormal blood flow to the optic nerves.
+Sleep-associated breathing disorders: Disorders such as sleep apnea, may be a risk factor, particularly for low tension glaucoma, again due to abnormal blood flow to the optic nerves.

 Other possible risk factors include diabetes and myopia (nearsightedness), however studies have provided inconsistent results as to the degree of association with these factors.

 What Types of Treatments are Available in Glaucoma Management?